nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 To execute a `HelpCommand`, `HelpCommand#execute()` is called.
 The method reads and parses information in the user guide (found at resources/UserGuideCopy.md) into a `helpMessage` differently depending on whether a command was specified. `helpMessage` can contain the following:

-* Command was not specified: A list of all available HeliBook commands that was parsed from the command summary table in the user guide.
+* Command was not specified: A list of all available ParentPal commands that was parsed from the command summary table in the user guide.
 * Command was specified: Information on the specified command taken from the user guide.
 If the specified command is not found in the user guide, an exception is thrown.

 Given below are 2 example usage scenarios and how the help mechanism behaves in each scenario.